VitorMarques96/WhichNumberIsGreater/README.md

 # WhichNumberIsGreater
 Which number is greater?
-Enter two numbers and let the computer decides who's greater
+Enter two numbers and let the computer decides who's greater.